 2. The markets: In Minsk, there are markets and little shopping centres where you can buy fashionable clothes, mainly imported from Russia or Turkey.
 They are highly expensive and the quality is not always good.

 3. During the last years, some of big Western chain stores have opened in Minsk.
 However, they often sell just overpriced remnants of last year’s collection.
 Cheap Western clothes are sold as the latest of fashion to young people who can hardly afford them.

 Rising Importance of the Fashion Industry

 Those options for fashionistas and people who like to dress decently are not satisfying as it gets clear when looking at the research result of the market research institute MASMI from March 2013.
 According to those figures, buying clothes in the Western European countries is one of the options for Belarusians.
-34,7% of Minsk residents travelled abroad for shopping in 2012, and shoes and clothes are by far the most bought articles in this statistic: 86,5% of the shoppers bought those items abroad, because “they are cheaper than in Belarus” (92,5% ).
+Another study carried out by shoe hero revealed that 34,7% of Minsk residents travelled abroad for shopping in 2012, and shoes and clothes are by far the most bought articles in this statistic: 86,5% of the shoppers bought those items abroad, because “they are cheaper than in Belarus” (92,5% ).

 The upcoming of high fashion from Belarus is therefore an answer to the growing demand of Belarusian customers.
 During the last years, a whole range of young designers has appeared in Belarus.
 The sixth edition of the Belarusian fashion week shows their growing importance in the country: